SalK91/convex_optimization/docs/informationtheory/7b_vi.md

-## Chapter — Variational Inference

 Variational inference (VI) provides a general framework for approximating difficult probability distributions with simpler, tractable ones.
 Many modern machine-learning models rely on VI, including variational autoencoders (VAEs), Bayesian neural networks, latent-variable models, and diffusion models.
 VI offers a scalable alternative to sampling-based inference and converts the inference problem into an optimization problem.

-This chapter introduces the idea of variational inference, derives the Evidence Lower Bound (ELBO), explains its components, and connects VI to VAEs and probabilistic deep learning.

----

 ## 1. The Problem of Inference